A Semi Centralized Training Decentralized Execution Architecture for Multi Agent Deep Reinforcement Learning in Traffic Signal Control: Applying SEMI-CTDE: Two Implementations

 \subsection{RegionWide model}

 RegionWide employs whole-region summaries receptive field to encode regional information.
-This scheme is presented in Figure \ref{fig:regionwide-rf}.
+This scheme is presented in Fig. \ref{fig:regionwide-rf}.

-\textbf{RegionWide Regional State $s_i^{\mathrm{regional}}$:} In the RegionWide model, each intersection agent $i$ exposes to its regional agent a whole-region summary that aggregates information across all intersections within $\mathcal{R}(i)$.
+\text{RegionWide Regional State $s_i^{\mathrm{regional}}$:} In the RegionWide model, each intersection agent $i$ exposes to its regional agent a whole-region summary that aggregates information across all intersections within $\mathcal{R}(i)$.
 Consistent with the structured decomposition of $s_i^{\mathrm{regional}}$ in Eq.~\eqref{eq:regional-state} we instantiate the regional features as follows.

-\emph{$\psi_i^{\text{phase}}$:} To represent the region-level phase configuration, we compute the proportion of intersections in $\mathcal{R}(i)$ currently executing each admissible phase logic in the global action set $\mathcal{A}^G$.
-Since $ \mathcal{A}^G$ contains four admissible phase logics, in this setup we obtain a four-dimensional vector
+\emph{$\psi_i^{p}$:} To represent the region-level phase configuration, we compute the proportion of intersections in $\mathcal{R}(i)$ currently executing each admissible logic in the global action set $\mathcal{A}^G$.
+Since $ \mathcal{A}^G$ contains four admissible logics, in this setup we obtain a four-dimensional vector

-where $a_1,\ldots,a_4$ enumerate the admissible phase logics.
-This feature exposes the regional distribution of active phases, allowing the regional agent to infer global synchronization patterns within the region.
+where $a_1,\ldots,a_4$ enumerate the admissible logics.
+This feature exposes the regional distribution of active logics, allowing the regional agent to infer global synchronization patterns within the region.

-\emph{$\psi_i^{\text{throughput}}$:} The throughput block consists of three components capturing congestion, spillback, and regional exchange flows.
+\emph{$\psi_i^{t}$:} The throughput block consists of three components capturing congestion, spillback, and regional exchange flows.

-(i) We mirror the throughput structure used in the local state by incorporating the neighbor’s halted-vehicle aggregates normalized according to $j$'s topology We aggregate these quantities across $\mathcal{R}(i)$ using regional averaging:
+(i) We mirror the throughput structure used in the local state by incorporating the neighbor’s halted-vehicle aggregates normalized according to intersection agent $j$'s topology We aggregate these quantities across $\mathcal{R}(i)$ using regional averaging:

 (ii) Let each approach in the region have halted vehicles $q_a$, and let the spillback threshold be $\tau=15$, determined from approach length and width and vehicle size.
-The spillback ratio is
+The spillback ratio is:

 representing the fraction of approaches experiencing severe congestion.